lectron/kosmos/README.md

  * ProtocolLib plugin: It's dependent somehow.
 Will work to remove this dependency.

 ##Contributing
+ Thank you for your interest in Minecraftly.
+Contributing to Minecraftly is easy, just fork the project on GitHub, make your changes and submit a pull request to get your code merged.
+That's all there is to it.

  Minecraftly is licensed under the GNU General Public License version 3 (GNU GPLv3), and we welcome anybody to fork and submit a Pull Request back with their changes, and if you want to join as a permanent member we can add you to the team.

-  For contributing information, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.
+ Check out the [Wiki](wiki) for more information about setting up the development environment for Minecraftly, finding issues to work on, etc...

+ If you are new to open source and/or GitHub, or just aren't sure about some details in the contribution process, here's a tutorial to get you started:
+[How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-git

 ##Managed Hosting
   Besides the free and open source version, we also offer a value added hosted service at [https://m.ly](https://m.ly).
 You can play with friends and don't have to setup server.